 “I highly doubt that this apartment can be turned into a decent home,” said the owner’s relatives.
 Challenge accepted.

 The owner of this home in Budapest is an innovation and technology professional, with an enthusiasm for dinosaurs.
-He also just happened to be friends with designer and architect Gaspar Bonta, and called him in to oversee this renovation.
+He also just happened to be friends with designer and architect Gaspar Bonta, so called him in to oversee this renovation.

 The entrance is welcoming and practical with space to hang coats, enough room for bike storage, and to greet guests.